Groundswell - 28th and 29th June 2017

 Keith Thompson farms with his son, Ben and brother, Doug, near Osage City, Kansas, USA.
 Their farm has been in a continuous no-till system since 1991.
-The system has evolved to include growing more species of cash crops, plus adding cover crops and livestock to benefit the environment and society in the way it mimics Mother Nature.
-Crops produced on their farm include corn, grain sorghum, soybeans, wheat and sunflowers, plus cover crops and forage crops.
+The system has evolved to include growing more species of cash crops, plus adding cover crops and livestock to bene t the environment and society in the way it mimics Mother Nature.
+Crops produced on their farm include corn, grain sorghum, soybeans, wheat and sun flowers, plus cover crops and forage crops.
 The Thompsons believe in no-till’s environmentally friendly practices and the practice has improved profitability on their farm.
-Keith has recently starred in a film and book called Rancher, Farmer, Fisherman that documents some of the inspiring regeneration that his family have done to their farm.
+Keith has recently starred in a lm and book called Rancher, Farmer, Fisherman that documents some of the inspiring regeneration that his family have done to their farm.

 Andrew Howard (UK)

 Andrew is a no-till farmer from Ashford, Kent.
-He is a Nuffield scholar and will talk about the potential for companion cropping and intercropping on UK arable farms You can download his fascinating Nuffield report here.
+He is a Nuffield scholar and will talk about the potential for companion cropping and intercropping on UK arable farms.

 His interest in regenerative agriculture was sparked by reading Graeme Sait’s book called “Nutrition Rules” and he has since been experimenting with methods of soil improvement and nutrient balance to help improve farm performance, with relative success.